Natural Help for Your Child's Constipation

 Make water appealing

-Add sliced cucumber, berries, or citrus to water.
-Sparkling water is a good option for reluctant drinkers.
-Avoid juice as the primary hydration source.
+Add sliced fruit such as cucumber, berries, or citrus to water.
+Sparkling water can work well for some children.
+Avoid relying on juice as a primary source of hydration.

 Watch milk intake

-More than 16-24oz of cow's milk per day has been associated with constipation in some children.
-Balance dairy with plenty of other fluids.
+Higher milk intake (more than 16–24 ounces per day) can contribute to constipation in some children.
+Balance dairy with other fluids.

 Routine hydration cues

-Offer water at every meal and snack, after physical activity, and when waking.
-A fun water bottle can increase a child's daily intake significantly.
+Offer water regularly – at meals, snacks, after activity, and when waking.
+A preferred water bottle can make a noticeable difference.

 How Dr. Bonnie Helps Families Manage Constipation